Strawberries for the Home Garden

 Strawberries require at least eight hours of full sun each day of the growing season to produce at their maximum capability.
 Because a strawberry planting will remain in the same location for multiple years, locate them in an area that does not interfere with the annual garden cultivation.

 When strawberries are planted after sod, grubs, which have been feeding undetected on the sod roots, divert their attention to the strawberry roots.
 Because there are fewer strawberry roots, a sizable grub population may cause severe damage.
-After a year out of sod, the grub population declines and strawberries may safely be planted.
+After removing the sod, wait a year before planting strawberries because the grub population will decline.

 The gardener generally has no choice as to soil type; however, a sandy loam soil with a southern exposure is ideal.
 Strawberries like a loose, moderately fertile soil.
 Before planting, work in 4 bushels of organic matter, 1 pound of nitrogen (N), 1 pound of phosphate (P2O5) and 1 pound of iron chelate per 1,000 square feet.
 In general, do not add more than 4 bushels of fresh manure or more than 8 bushels of decayed manure.
 If you add more than 4 bushels of raw organic matter such as straw and sawdust, also add 1/4 to 1/2 pound of nitrogen for each bushel in excess of four.